Prairie Fire (magazine)

 Prairie Fire is a Canadian literary journal published quarterly by Prairie Fire Press.

 About The Editor

+Original editor Andris Taskans ran the magazine until his death in 2019.

-Andris Taskans was the founding editor of Prairie Fire.
-He studied at the University of Winnipeg.
+Andris studied at the University of Winnipeg.
 Taskans was a founding member of the Manitoba Writers' Guild (established in 1981) and helped start the Manitoba Magazine Publishers Association (established in 1988).
 In 2004, Taskans accepted the Artists Award, sponsored by The Great-West Life Assurance Company.
 In 2008, Taskans received the Lifetime Achievement Award from the Western Magazine Awards Foundation on their 26th annual Western Magazine Awards in Richmond, BC.
 He was awarded the "Making a Difference Award" from the Winnipeg Arts Council in 2009 at the Mayor's Luncheon for the Arts in Winnipeg.
 Taskans died on September 27, 2019.

 Taskans was also a writer, and published Jukebox Junkie in 1987 by Turnstone Press (a poetry chapbook).

+In December of 2019, Carolyn Gray took over as Editor and has been the editor since then, according to the masthead.

 History

 Prairie Fire magazine was founded in 1978 as Writers News Manitoba.
 WNM arose out of a group called the Winnipeg Writers Workshop (W3).
 The founding editors were Katherine Bitney, Elizabeth Carriere and Andris Taskans.
 WNM completed its transition to a literary journal in 1983, at which time the name was changed to Prairie Fire.
 The Manitoba Writers’ Guild published Prairie Fire from 1983 to 1989.
 The current publisher, Prairie Fire Press, Inc., was established in 1989.

 The local writing and publishing scene was not as developed in 1978 as it is today.
 The members of W3 felt isolated both from the established writers of the Canadian Authors Association and from the University of Manitoba crowd gathered at St. John's College.
 Writers News Manitoba was created with two goals in mind: to serve as a vehicle for the dissemination of information to prairie writers and to promote the idea that we needed a province-wide writers' organization.
 After a few false starts, the Manitoba Writers' Guild was founded in 1981 and soon thereafter began publishing a newsletter.
 It was at this juncture that WNM was freed of its advocacy duties to become fully a literary magazine.
 Even then, however, it continued to hold as a priority the publishing of work by Manitoba writers.
 As one critic put it, Prairie Fire's job was to map the local literary landscape.